Moseley Old Hall: National Trust ownership

 The Wiggin family transferred the ownership of the Hall and an acre of land to the National Trust in 1962, and it was opened to the public in 1963.
-The Hall was nearly empty of furniture at the time; most of the furniture and pictures in the Hall have been subsequently lent or given to the Trust.
+The hall was nearly empty of furniture at the time; most of the furniture and pictures in the hall have been subsequently lent or given to the Trust.
 In 1981 the roof and brickwork were repaired, and the bargeboards and finials were replaced.
 It is now fully restored, and furnished with donated period furniture.
 The original four-poster bed used by Charles stands in the King's room.
+In 2023, the Trust bought John Huddleston’s prayerbook at auction, and placed it on display at the hall.

-Layout
+Layout and listing

-The ground hall includes an entrance hall, a parlour, and a brew-house.
+The ground floor includes an entrance hall, a parlour, and a brew-house.
 The first floor hosts Mr Whitgreave's room and the King's Room, along with the dressing room, study and a corridor.
 The second floor contains the chapel, ante-room, bedroom, main attic and garrett.
+The hall is a Grade II* listed building.

 Garden

 The garden features a 17th-century-style (recreated) enclosed garden containing period plants.
 It has a herb garden, topiary, a fruit orchard, an arbour, a walled garden, and a 'knot' garden.